Markov chain: Statistics

-Conflict and combat

-In 1971 a Naval Postgraduate School Master's thesis proposed to model a variety of combat between adversaries as a Markov chain "with states reflecting the control, maneuver, target acquisition, and target destruction actions of a weapons system" and discussed the parallels between the resulting Markov chain and Lanchester's laws.

-In 1975 Duncan and Siverson remarked that Markov chains could be used to model conflict between state actors, and thought that their analysis would help understand "the behavior of social and political organizations in situations of conflict."

 Economics and finance

 Markov chains are used in finance and economics to model a variety of different phenomena, including the distribution of income, the size distribution of firms, asset prices and market crashes.
 D. G. Champernowne built a Markov chain model of the distribution of income in 1953.
 Herbert A. Simon and co-author Charles Bonini used a Markov chain model to derive a stationary Yule distribution of firm sizes.
 Louis Bachelier was the first to observe that stock prices followed a random walk.
 The random walk was later seen as evidence in favor of the efficient-market hypothesis and random walk models were popular in the literature of the 1960s.
 Regime-switching models of business cycles were popularized by James D. Hamilton (1989), who used a Markov chain to model switches between periods of high and low GDP growth (or, alternatively, economic expansions and recessions).
 A more recent example is the Markov switching multifractal model of Laurent E. Calvet and Adlai J. Fisher, which builds upon the convenience of earlier regime-switching models.
 It uses an arbitrarily large Markov chain to drive the level of volatility of asset returns.

 Dynamic macroeconomics makes heavy use of Markov chains.
 An example is using Markov chains to exogenously model prices of equity (stock) in a general equilibrium setting.

 Credit rating agencies produce annual tables of the transition probabilities for bonds of different credit ratings.